-2020 was likely the worst year for economic growth since the Great Recession
+2020 was the worst year for economic growth since the Second World War

 But for every business that has thrived in the era of social distancing, dozens of others have continued to suffer as customers stay home and governments restrict activity at high-contact businesses such as bars, restaurants and event centers.

-Speaking at a news conference Wednesday, Federal Reserve Chair Jerome H. Powell said that there is “nothing more important to the economy right now than people getting vaccinated.”
 Powell said the pace of the recovery in economic activity and employment has moderated in recent months, with service-sector workers — mainly women and people of color — struggling to regain a foothold in the workforce.

 “That is really the main thing about the economy, is getting the pandemic under control, getting everyone vaccinated, getting people wearing masks and all that,” Powell said.
 “That’s the single most important economic growth policy that we can have.”